 - a.
 Four (4) units of English - b.
 Two (2) years of writing-intensive courses, one (1) of which must be English and the other of which may be English or any other subject.
 When applicable, writing-intensive courses may be counted towards the fulfillment of other graduation requirements. - c.
 Three (3) units of mathematics with at least one (1) course at the 300-level or higher.
 One (1) of the three (3) required units must be Algebra I, one (1) unit must include geometry content, and at least one (1) course must be at the 300-level or higher.
 (The superintendent may grant exceptions to the requirement of a 300-level course on a case-by-case basis) - d.
 Two (2) units of science - e.
 One (1) unit of American history - f.
-One (1) unit of social science survey or one-half (1/2) unit of economics and one-half (1/2) unit of government - g.
-One (1) unit of world language, art, music, or vocational education - h.
-One-half (1⁄2) unit of consumer education (or equivalent) - i.
-One-half (1/2) unit of health, ending with the Class of 2021 - Wellness (incorporates physical education and health education), beginning with the Class of 2022 - k.
-Physical education for each semester of attendance (or equivalent) after sophomore year, beginning with the Class of 2022; OR physical education for each semester of attendance (for the Classes of 2020, and 2021) - I. Thirty (30) hours of instruction in safety education (driver education classroom instruction).
+One (1) unit of civics or one-half (1/2) unit of economics and one-half (1/2) unit of government

+- One (1) unit of world language, art, music, or vocational education - h.
+One-half (1/2) unit of consumer education (or equivalent) - i.
+One-half (1/2) unit of health - Wellness (incorporates physical education and health education) - Physical education for each semester of attendance (or equivalent) after sophomore year OR physical education for each semester of attendance - Thirty (30) hours of instruction in safety education (driver education classroom instruction).
 If determined by an Individualized Education Program (IEP), a student may be exempted and be allowed to participate in another curriculum that provides safety education.